Easier Gardening with Ergonomic Tools

 Gardening is a great equalizer.
-Anyone—from the tiniest child planting sunflower seeds, to the retiree happily nurturing enough tomato plants to feed the neighborhood—can enjoy it.
+Anyone—from the tiniest child planting sunflower seeds to the retiree happily nurturing enough tomato plants to feed the neighborhood—can enjoy it.
 But young or old, each of us has physical strengths and weaknesses.
 Listen to a committed gardener for more than a few minutes and you will probably hear something about aches and pains.
 These common complaints eventually led to a happy collision of engineering and horticulture.
 Ergonomic gardening tools* were born.

-Coined back in 1949, “ergonomics” is the science or study of ways by which tools, utensils and systems can be made safer and easier to use.
+Coined back in 1949, “ergonomics” is the science or study of ways by which tools, utensils, and systems can be made safer and easier to use.
 An “ergonomically designed” garden hoe, for example, may feature any or all of the following: a padded handle, an easy-to-use shape, or an attachment that gives the user a longer reach.
 Once a rarity, ergonomically designed tools are now fixtures in every lawn and garden product category, lining shelves at garden centers and big box stores.
 Each gardener has to find the combination of ergonomic options that works just right.
-Recommendations can help, but for most of us, trial and error still yields the best results.
+Recommendations can help, but for most of us, trial and error still yield the best results.